 Ayyappa temple opens, 10 women sent back by police

-The state and temple precincts had witnessed protests by right wing outfits and BJP workers last year after the LDF government had decided to implement the Supreme courts verdict of September 28, 2018 allowing women of all age groups to offer prayers at the shrine.
+The state and temple precincts had witnessed protests by right-wing outfits and BJP workers last year after the LDF government had decided to implement the Supreme Court verdict of September 28, 2018, allowing women of all age groups to offer prayers at the shrine.
 Though the apex court did not stay its earlier order allowing entry of women in the Lord Ayyappa temple, the LDF government in Kerala this time said the shrine is not a ground for activism and made it clear that it would not encourage women who want to visit the temple for publicity.

 Police on Saturday evening said at least 10 women, who were part of a 30-member group from Vijayawada in Andhra Pradesh, were sent back from Pamba, five km from the shrine, as they were found to be in the age group of 10-50 years.
 Females in this age group have traditionally been barred from praying at the temple "We checked their identity cards and found that they were in the barred age group and informed them about the current situation in Sabarimala.
 They did not proceed further," a police official said.